 3.4 Hydrogeochemical Characterisation

 Hydrochemical facies represent the chemical framework of surface and groundwater that reflects its interaction with geological formations and geochemical reactions.
-To identify these facies, various graphical tools are used.
+To identify these facies, various graphical tools were used.
 Piper diagram and Mifflin diagram type graphical representation used for identification of hydrogeochemistry by evaluate and hydrochemical facies ,water type and retention time of GSDD region (Hwang et al., 2017).
-TH vs TDS and Mifflin diagram become helpful to understand the groundwater salinity level and resident time with local lithological framework (Chaudhari et al., 2025; Liu et al., 2020).
+Total Hardness (TH)??? vs TDS and Mifflin diagram become helpful to understand the groundwater salinity level and resident time with local lithological framework (Chaudhari et al., 2025; Liu et al., 2020).

+Nothing is said about drinking water as introduced in the abstract and introduction sections.
+As pointed out already, consistency is critical throughout the document

 Result and Discussion